top of page

 Q: Can I bring my children?

-On agreement of their parent/guardian, mature children 15 years and older are able to join a CHAT trip in the role as a dental assistant helper.
+With the agreement of their parent/guardian, mature children 15 years and older are able to join a CHAT trip in the role as a dental assistant/helper.
+Children must have a good level of independence and confidence but be able to work under orders.
 Each volunteer must have an active role – and as such, prior to departure, be prepared to arrange to gain basic dental assisting experience.
+CHAT does not provide childcare/babysitting.

 Q: What happens if I pay to join a CHAT trip and then can’t go?